 The hike to Chester Lake is one of the premier hikes in Kananaskis Country.
 The trail travels through a mixed forest of pine and larch, through meadows to arrive at a scenic lake beneath towering mountain peaks.

 Be sure to check any trail advisories before you go – especially as bear closures can happen to a trail at any time.

 There is an annual seasonal trail closure from May 1 – June 29th to allow the trail to dry and prevent damage.

 Chester Lake itself is gorgeous.
 The meadows you meet on the Chester Lake hike are fine in summer – but dazzling in September when the larches put on their fall show.
 There are lovely places along the shore of Chester Lake to picnic, fish, swim or just plop.
 We saw a family that had carried in their SUP – so apparently that’s an option too.

-It’s an easy enough hike that an active child can do it or an adult who only hikes occasionally.
+The hike to Chester Lake is easy enough that an active child can do it or an adult who only hikes occasionally.
 So pack up your family – and take a bathing suit, especially if it’s a hot day.

 Although Chester Lake is the final destination for most hikers there is the option to continue up the Three Lakes Valley.
 I highly recommend doing that but you’ll need to allow an additional 2 – 3 hours of hiking time.
-That option adds another 240 metres of climbing over an additional 4.5 kilometres round-trip.
+That option adds another 240 m of climbing over an additional 4.5 km round-trip.

 Chester Lake hike description